First time filing taxes: Here’s what to expect

 Take note: This is important especially if it’s your first time doing taxes.
 If you do need more time to file, that’s fine.
 Just know that the extension doesn’t give you additional time to pay the IRS if you owe taxes.
 You’ll still need pay your tax bill by the April deadline.
 Read on to get a few more details about paying your taxes.

 To avoid late payment penalties and interest, taxpayers must pay at least 90 percent of any taxes owed by the April deadline.
 Even if they file for an extension, the extended October deadline only applies to filing the return, not the tax payment.

 #5 How to file

-Do-it-yourself software and online tax programs select the appropriate forms and use everyday language, making tax law easier to understand.
-However, the assistance from a qualified tax professional can help put taxpayers of all income levels at ease and does not require any understanding of taxes.
-Ultimately, it is the taxpayer’s comfort level and personal preference that determine the best method.
+Do-it-yourself software and online tax filing programs select the appropriate forms for you and use everyday language, making tax law easier to understand.
+However, the assistance from a qualified tax professional can help put taxpayers of all income levels at ease and does not require you to understand taxes.
+Ultimately, if you’re doing your taxes for the first time, you should consider your comfort level and personal preference to determine the best method.

 #6 How to fix a mistake

-A W-4 calculator can help taxpayers decide how to fill out or adjust their own W-4.
+Our W-4 paycheck tax calculator can help you decide how to fill out or adjust your W-4.